MAD-FiS/resmon-monitor/README.md

 ```

 #Instalation
-We provide single file `install-monitor.sh` which is used to install this application.
-It's enough that you just run it as following:
+For normal users we provide single file `install-monitor.sh` which is used to install this application.
+If you have already downloaded that file, it's enough that you just run it as following:
 ```bash
 ./install-monitor.sh [--quiet]
 ```